sktime/sktime/docs/source/get_involved/governance.rst

 They are the point of contact for reporting potential CoC incidents.

 In addition, they are responsible for maintaining and improving the CoC.

+Expectations
+^^^^^^^^^^^^

+Without restriction of eligibility:
+* it is generally expected that CoC committee members maintain a high degree of independence of day-to-day matters in the ``sktime`` community, as well as high personal and professional standards of fairness.
+* it is highly advisable that CoC committee members are specifically selected for being unaffected by any potential power dynamics within the ``sktime`` community.

 Eligibility
 ^^^^^^^^^^^